Chargeback Pre-arbitration & Arbitration Explanation

 However, if the cardholder disputes the transaction a second time based on new evidence, the issuing bank can pursue that as a second chargeback.
 At this point, the process enters pre-arbitration, or pre-arb, as a second round of disputes.

 When pre-arbitration is initiated, merchants have two options.
 First, they can accept liability for the chargeback, and the customer gets refunded their money in full.
-If they are not willing to accept liability, they can request full on arbitration.
-This means they will need to provide more evidence, and ultimately, the card network will make the final decision regarding the transaction.
+If they're not willing to accept liability, they can request arbitration.
+This means that the card network will step in to make a final decision on the dispute.

 Since the issuing and acquiring banks have been unable to settle on an outcome on their own, arbitration gives the card network the power to weigh in and have the final say.

 Though arbitration can be beneficial to merchants if they come out triumphant, it’s important to note that it comes with significant fees for the losing party.

 Fees vary by network, but for arbitration on a Mastercard chargeback, for example, whichever party loses the case will have to pay $500 in fees.
 This means it's usually only correct for a merchant to file for arbitration if the chargeback is very high value and the merchant is relatively certain the case will be decided in their favor.

 Unfortunately, it's actually fairly difficult for a merchant to win a case in arbitration.
 The merchant has usually included all the evidence they have to support their case in representment, so if the cardholder presents new evidence that convinces the bank to overturn their decision, the merchant typically doesn't have anything left to counter with.

 With Chargebacks, Prevention Is the Best Medicine